David Walliams: Matt Lucas

 Walliams and Matt Lucas first met at the National Youth Theatre.
 At their first meeting, Lucas did an impression of Jimmy Savile and Walliams an impression of Frankie Howerd.
-They would not meet again for another year.
+They did not meet again for another year.
 In the late 1990s, playing minor roles in sketches such as The Club, Walliams and Lucas played grotesque caricatures of various rock musicians in the series Rock Profile and in the spoof documentary series Sir Bernard's Stately Homes.
 They were also stars of the Paramount Comedy Channel show Mash and Peas, and it was in this guise that they appeared in the Fat Les video.
-Walliams and Lucas also had small roles in Plunkett and Maclaine as prisoners.
+Walliams and Lucas also had small roles in Plunkett & Macleane as prisoners.

 The duo appeared together in a music video for the Pet Shop Boys single "I'm with Stupid", in which the two are apparently auditioning their version of the song's video for Neil Tennant and Chris Lowe, who are tied up and appear to be hostages.